Clinical Pharmacogenomics Group

 Our large research program investigates pharmacogenomics of Aboriginal Australians.
 Discovery of interethnic differences in drug response and the genetic factors that contribute to such differences are of importance for drug and dosing guidelines.

-Lead researcher: Professor Andrew Somogyi
+Professor Andrew Somogyi

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to students from a broad range of backgrounds, and range from basic sciences to clinical research.
 If you are interested in human health, consider furthering your research career with us.